How Common Is ED in Canada and Around the World

 A landmark and oft-cited study entitled the Massachusetts Male Aging Study found similar results among men south of the border.
 Approximately 40% of men are affected by ED at the age of 40, with that number jumping to 70% by age 70.
 More recent reviews of scientific data estimate up to one-third of all men experience ED.
 Another study of the prevalence of erectile dysfunction around the globe found that between 3 and 76.5% men could expect to be affected by ED.
 And if 3% doesn’t seem like a lot, keep in mind there are nearly 4 billion men in the world.

 No matter which dataset you look at, it’s clear that erectile dysfunction affects men all over the globe.
 But there are varying degrees of erectile dysfunction.
 The Cleveland Clinic says that while 1-in-10 men will suffer from long-term ED, an occasional inability to achieve and maintain an erection is common.
 They assess that the failure to achieve an erection less than 20% of the time is not unusual, and might not require treatment.
-However, if erectile difficulties occur more than half the time, it should be treated.
+However, if erectile difficulties occur more than half the time, they should be treated.

 Your doctor is always the best resource for diagnosing and treating ED.
-Erectile dysfunction can be caused by a wide-variety of physical, environmental and psychological factors, which will help determine the best course of action.
+Erectile dysfunction can be caused by a wide variety of physical, environmental and psychological factors, which will help determine the best course of action.

-Instead of, or perhaps in combination with, prescription medicines, changes to lifestyle habits can make a big difference in overcoming erectile dysfunction.
+Instead of, or perhaps in combination with prescription medicines, changes to lifestyle habits can make a big difference in overcoming erectile dysfunction.
 Obesity and ED are closely associated, with one study showing that 22 of 30 patients with a body mass index (BMI) of 30 or higher suffered from ED.
 That’s why experts are increasingly pointing to improvements in diet and exercise as considerations for overcoming ED.

-One academic review recommends moderate-to-vigorous physical activity four-times per week to help decrease instances of ED.
-It found that 160 minutes of exercise per week (a little over 20 minutes per day) over a period of 6 months contributed to decreasing erectile problems in men caused by inactivity, obesity and high-blood pressure.
+One academic review recommends moderate-to-vigorous physical activity four times per week to help decrease instances of ED.
+It found that 160 minutes of exercise per week (a little over 20 minutes per day) over a period of 6 months contributed to decreasing erectile problems in men caused by inactivity, obesity and high blood pressure.
 Other studies have shown regular tobacco use and excessive alcohol consumption can also have deleterious effects on erectile function.

 On top of improving lifestyle habits, therapy might be able to get at the underlying psychological causes of ED.
 Penis pumps can also help men with mild ED looking for an alternative to prescription medications or more invasive interventions like surgery or injections.

 Two things are true with respect to erectile dysfunction: it is a common condition; and there are many ways to treat it.
-Whether the cause of your ED is physical (diabetes, hypertension, obesity, inactivity), or psychological (stress, anxiety, depression) a doctor or pharmacist will know how to help.
+Whether the cause of your ED is physical (diabetes, hypertension, obesity, inactivity) or psychological (stress, anxiety, depression), a doctor or pharmacist will know how to help.
 The important thing is to remember that you’re not alone in trying to overcome ED, and that seeking help is the first step towards improving your sexual health.